Drakkar-Software/OctoBot/docs/source/pages/Using-a-webhook-with-OctoBot.rst

 #.
 In OctoBot configuration, add the webhook service.
 #.
+To setting up you webhook through internet

-To get your OctoBot's webhook address (the url other websites will use to send messages to your OctoBot), create an account on https://ngrok.com/ and enter your ngrok token into your webhook service configuration.
+   * Option 1: If your octobot is not exposed to internet you have to enable ngrok and create an account on https://ngrok.com/ and enter your ngrok token into your webhook service configuration.
+   * Option 2: If your octobot is exposed to internet you can disable ngrok and set the listening port and ip for the webhook

 #.
 Activate a tentacle using a webhook service (like the trading view signals trading mode).
 #.
 Restart your OctoBot.
 #.
 The webhook address will be displayed on your OctoBot configuration and printed in your logs.